raestrada/iac-challenge/README.md

 This project implements a modern infrastructure and application deployment approach using Kubernetes as a control plane with KubeVela and Tofu-Controller.
 It follows the architecture detailed in the article [Building a Highly Flexible Control Plane with Kubevela and Tofu-Controller: A Step-by-Step Guide](https://medium.com/@rodrigo.estrada/building-a-highly-flexible-control-plane-with-kubevela-and-tofu-controller-a-step-by-step-guide-61844cf3bc40) to deploy a Spring Boot microservice with PostgreSQL database.

+> **⚠️ WARNING**
+> This solution is designed to run fully locally and has been developed and tested specifically on Ubuntu.
+While the concepts may work on other Linux distributions or operating systems, the installation scripts and commands are optimized for Ubuntu environments.

 ## Why a Kubernetes Control Plane Approach?

 ### The Power of Post-API Solutions